Associate of Applied Science Degree & Certificates

 a.
 Practicum facilities require students to complete a drug screen prior to participating in field experience.
 This will be arranged through the college.
 Please plan to follow the procedures promptly when notified.

-Note: The cost of the background check and drug screen is the responsibility of the students and is in addition to the cost of tuition and fees.
+Note: The the background check fee is $80.20 and is the responsibility of the students and is in addition to the cost of tuition and fees.
 The drug screening test will be done randomly on campus.

 This program is sponsored by the Colorado Department of Public Health and Environment through the Cancer, Cardiovascular and Pulmonary Disease (CCPD) Grants Program.